variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 - surject: project graph alignments onto a linear reference

-- augment: adds variation from aligned reads into the graph
+- augment: add variation from aligned reads into a graph

 - call: call variants from an augmented graph